 Just like the plants in your garden your lawn needs nutrients to look good and stay healthy.
-Whether you have a Couch, Kikuyu, or Buffalo lawn there are still guidelines that will help it survive the wind, heat and drought.
+Whether you have a Kikuyu, Bermuda or Buffalo lawn there are still guidelines that will help it survive the wind, heat and drought.
 Mark your calendar so that you develop a regular fertilising schedule for your lawn.
 It will save you time and money in the long run.
 It’s always best to fertilise small sections at a time if you have a large lawn.

 Before even laying your lawn we suggest Sir Launcher, which is a fertiliser with trace elements & moisture magnets to get any lawn off to a great start.
 They say timing is everything….

 Basically there are two types of fertilisers you can use.

 Liquid fertilisers are generally very high in nitrogen and are easily ingested through the leaves of the grass.
 They give an instant boost of growth and colour, so long as there is growth occurring.
 Products such as Nitrosol & Powerfeed will enhance soil fertility by encouraging beneficial soil micro organisms.
 A combination product containing liquid fertiliser along with organic seaweed extracts and a wetting agent will work wonders, to help bring some colour and life back after the stress of winter.
 A maintenance feed of Lawn Rescue is ideal for the summer months if the weather is hot and dry.
 It will feed and drought proof your lawn better than any other product on the market.